Ineichen-Group/NeuroTrialNER/README.md

 Those outputs were then further reviewed in prodigy in order to resolve conflicts and create the final datasets.
 The resulting datasets are the two .jsonl files "neuro_merged_all_433" and "neuro_merged_annotations_405_2batch".

-The instructions for using prodigy are in the file "Using Prodigy for Named Entity Annotation.docx" in the ./data_for_prodigy folder.
+The instructions for using prodigy are in the file [Using Prodigy for Named Entity Annotation.docx](data%2Fdata_for_prodigy%2FUsing%20Prodigy%20for%20Named%20Entity%20Annotation.docx).
+The annotations guidelines can be found here
 ```bib
 from_prodigy_data_converter.py
 ```